Operations and poly-operations in Algebraic Cobordism

-As an application, we construct the $0$-th non-additive {\it Symmetric operation} for arbitrary $p$ (for $p=2$ such an operation was constructed in \cite{so2} by an explicit geometric construction) - see \cite{SOpSt}.
+Theorem \ref{MAIN} also permits us to construct the $0$-th non-additive {\it Symmetric operation} for arbitrary $p$ (for $p=2$ such an operation was constructed in \cite{so2} by an explicit geometric construction) - see \cite{SOpSt}.
 This completes the construction of a {\it Total Symmetric operation} and permits to sharpen some results on the structure of algebraic cobordism.
 Namely, we show - see \cite{ACMLR} that $\Omega^*(X)$ as a module over the Lazard ring $\laz$ has relations in positive codimension.